 The cancer care team

-In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+In cancer care, different types of health care professionals often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-For a person with melanoma, doctors on this team may include a:
+For a person with melanoma, this team may include these doctors:

-Cancer care teams also include a variety of other health care professionals, including physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include a variety of other important health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Treatment recommendations depend on many factors, including the thickness of the primary melanoma, whether the cancer has spread, the stage of the melanoma, the presence of specific genetic changes in melanoma cells, rate of melanoma growth, and the patient’s other medical conditions.
-Other factors used in treatment decision making include possible side effects, as well as the patient’s preferences and overall health.
-Therefore, the following is meant to be an overview and not used as treatment recommendations for specific patients.
+Other factors used in making treatment decisions include possible side effects, as well as the patient’s preferences and overall health.
+This section provides an overview of possible treatments and should not be considered treatment recommendations for individuals.

-Descriptions of the most common treatment options for melanoma are listed below according to the stage of melanoma.
+Descriptions of the common types of treatments used for melanoma are listed below.
+Later in this section, treatments are listed according to the stage of melanoma.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision making is particularly important for melanoma because there are different treatment options.
 Learn more about making treatment decisions.